hzoo/hopeinsource.com/season-3/embodied.md

 [03:28] **Maggie**: I mean, it gets us back to the technology as tools with like the affordances baked in, that because we've all been handed the web and our digital mediums from this historical legacy of being visual first and text first.
 That we don't have the design patents for embodiment or using light or sound in different ways with them, even if we now have more of the material infrastructure to be able to do that..
 Or kind of, I mean, most of us can't actually hack together a raspberry PI system that has like cool led lights that communicate things to us or haptic feedback stuff, right.

-[04:05] **Maggie**: We can build an app in react, but you know, we can't build things into our house that are more just like inventive technology processes.
+[04:05] **Maggie**: We can build an app in React, but you know, we can't build things into our house that are more just like inventive technology processes.
 Or it takes a lot of work to, or at least I've tried Googling it and it's harder than I can figure out.

 [04:19] **Henry**: It might be just, we kind of reflect the kind of programming that we do.
 When we're writing code, we're using like lists and maps.
 Basically we see all these lists, so we just assume that it's going to be like a feed or in Zoom it's a box.
 We don't know how to think spatially, so it's just not what we turn to.